On the immersion classes of nearby Lagrangians: Proof of Theorem

 Here the smash product of a based space with a spectrum is simply defined by the level wise smash product.
 Taking the limit over $\mu$ with respect to continuation maps \cite[Corollary 11.4]{kragh-transfer} yields that the induced map on spectra (defined only up to homotopy at this point) is the standard co-module map

 We would like to have a similar construction for $\loops L$.
-For this we need the result from \cite{kragh-transfer} that; if you set up your Hamiltonians carefully (when defining the transfer map) then there is in fact index pairs $(A_r',B_r')$ defining the target, which are completely contained inside $\loops_r DT^*L$ (i.e. a finite dimensional version of loops in this disc bundle).
+For this we need the result from \cite{kragh-transfer} that; if you set up your Hamiltonians carefully (when defining the transfer map) then there are in fact index pairs $(A_r',B_r')$ defining each stage in the target spectrum in Equation~\eqref{eq:homotopy_equivalence}, which are completely contained inside $\loops_r DT^*L$ (i.e. a finite dimensional version of loops in this disc bundle).
 This is Proposition 10.1 with $M=DT^*L$ in that paper, and this is a topological version of the fact that flow lines from the critical points close to $L$ stay within $\loops D\TL$ (used in the proof of Viterbo functoriality).
 Using such index pairs we get for each $\mu_L$ an induced map of spectra

-which by \cite[Corolarry 14.5]{kragh-transfer} when we take the limit induce the standard ``co-algebra'' structure map (up to homotopy):
+which by \cite[Corolary 14.5]{kragh-transfer} when we take the limit induce the standard ``co-algebra'' structure map (up to homotopy):

-Since we replaced the pair defining the target in the map $A_r/B_r \to A_r'/B_r'$ it is convenient to mention that we still get such a quotient map by first restricting the pair as in Equation~\eqref{eq:10}, and then composing with the flow of the negative pseudo-gradient until the map is well-defined.
-Indeed, composing with the flow of the negative pseudo-gradient is how one proves that Conley indices are independent of the pair chosen (see \cite[Section 2]{kragh-transfer}).

 The fact that the diagram in Equation~\eqref{eq:commutative_diagram} homotopy commutes now follows from the fact that the diagrams (before taking limits)

 homotopy commutes.
 Indeed; level-wise and before including $\loops_r T^*N$ into $\loops T^*N$, if we did not have to compose with the flow of the negative pseudo-gradient to have the quotient map well-defined this would commute on the nose.
 So, by composing the counterclockwise map with the same flow on the first factor provides a level-wise homotopy.